Software for doing computations in graded Lie algebras

-In order to be able to use the built in operations in Macaulay2, we decided to convert each computational step in the algorithm to a computation in a corresponding polynomial ring, called \emph{lieRing}.
-The ring structure of lieRing is however not used, the computations are always performed in a certain degree.
+In order to be able to use the built-in operations in \emph{Macaulay2}, we decided to convert each computational step in the algorithm to a computation in a corresponding polynomial ring over the same field as the Lie algebra.
+That polynomial ring is referred to as {\tt lieRing} in the code.

+Let $\g$ be a Lie algebra given by a finite set $\{x_i\}$ of generators and a set of relations.
+The generators have predefined degrees given by a function $\deg: \{x_i\} \to \mathbb{Z}_+$ and the relations are supposed to be homogeneous with respect to this degree function.
+This makes $\g$ a \emph{positively graded Lie algebra}.
+When $\g$ is a Lie super-algebra, the generators have an additional $\mathbb{Z}/2\mathbb{Z}$-grading, and the relations are then supposed to be homogeneous also with respect to this grading.

-Let $\{x_i\}$ be the set of generators in $\g$.
-An iterated Lie product of the form $[x_{i_1},[x_{i_2},[x_{i_3},\ldots [x_{i_{m-1}},x_{i_m}] \ldots ]]$ is called a \emph{Lie monomial}.
-In the program, Lie monomials are identified with monomials in lieRing, and the Lie product of two elements is performed by a repeated series of normal form computations in lieRing, were the normal form computations are being performed with respect to a family of Gr\"obner bases in lieRing.
-It is important to understand that we only use the Gr\"obner basis as a way of doing Gaussian elimination, and that there is no connection to the Buchberger algorithm.
+An iterated Lie product in $\g$ of the form $[x_{i_1},[x_{i_2},[x_{i_3},\ldots [x_{i_{m-1}},x_{i_m}] \ldots ]]]$ is called a \emph{Lie monomial}.
+In the program, Lie monomials are identified with monomials in {\tt lieRing}, and the Lie product of two elements is performed by a repeated series of normal form computations in {\tt lieRing}, where the normal form computations are being performed with respect to a family of Gr\"obner bases in {\tt lieRing}.
+It is important to understand that we use the Gr\"obner bases only as a way of doing Gaussian elimination, and that there is no connection to the Buchberger algorithm.

 We now describe this correspondence in detail.
-To make the notation more easy to follow, we will use a slightly different way of naming the generators than in the program and we will also assume in this section that each generator in $\g$ has degree one.
+To make the notation more easy to follow, we will use a slightly different way of naming the generators than in the program.